jheyman/blog/pages/MagicMirror/index.md

 - it took about 20 times shorter to implement this than I originally spent developing my Android-based touch app...and it felt much better while doing it.

 ## Todo list
-- add (back) the ability to send the current photo by email
 - add module to control squeezebox music server